Electric current from Schwinger's time-ordered propagator: Electric current and charge number density

 with

 and where $\tau_s$ was defined in Eq.\,(\ref{eq.tau_s}).
-Integrating in $p_0$ according to the different sign possibilities of the chemical potential and the proper time $s$, the electric current density and the charge number density becomes
+Note that the propagator in Eq.,\eqref{eq.G_s} involves only hyperbolic functions, in contrast to the case with an external magnetic field, where trigonometric functions appear in the denominator.
+As a result, there are no poles here except at $s=0$, and therefore a Wick rotation is not required.
+If a magnetic field were also considered, it might be more convenient to perform a Wick rotation.
+In that case, the electric field would be expressed in trigonometric functions, which would require a different treatment.
+Integrating Eq.\,\eqref{eq:f_s} in $p_0$ according to the different sign possibilities of the chemical potential and the proper time $s$, the electric current density and the charge number density becomes

 with

 where the phase factor $\pi/4$ comes from the $\sqrt{i}$ terms that appears in Ecs. (\ref{eq.j}) and (\ref{eq.n}).